stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   c --> b
 ```

-From this example, we can see that siblings can reference each other.

-Flipping the arrows around results in another valid admissibility graph.
+Flipping the arrows around in the above graph reveals that the parents of a node can reference each other as well.

 ```mermaid
 ---